dnth/pgsql-search/README.md

 pixi run configure-db
 ```

 This initializes the database and starts the server.
 You should see a folder named `mylocal_db` in your current directory.
-Also creates a user and database.
-Replace `mylocal_db` with your own database name.

-Load a dataset:
+This folder contains the database files.

+Currentely, we only support Hugging Face datasets.
+Let's load a dataset with images and captions.

 ```python
 from pgsql_search.loader import HuggingFaceDatasets